 Blood clots can form in the legs, lungs and other organs, such as the kidneys and spleen.
 The clots can lead to a heart attack, strokes and other conditions.
 During pregnancy, antiphospholipid syndrome also can result in miscarriage and stillbirth.
 Some people who have the syndrome have no signs or symptoms.

-There's no cure for antiphospholipid syndrome, but medications can reduce your risk of blood clots.
+There's no cure for this uncommon condition, but medications can reduce the risk of blood clots and miscarriage.

 Signs and symptoms of antiphospholipid syndrome can include:

-- Blood clots in your legs (DVT).
-The clots can travel to your lungs (pulmonary embolism).
+- Blood clots in legs (DVT).
+Signs of a deep vein thrombosis (DVT) include pain, swelling and redness.
+These clots can travel to the lungs (pulmonary embolism).

 - Repeated miscarriages or stillbirths.
-Other complications of pregnancy include premature delivery and high blood pressure during pregnancy (preeclampsia).
+Other complications of pregnancy include dangerously high blood pressure (preeclampsia) and premature delivery.

 - Stroke.
 A stroke can occur in a young person who has antiphospholipid syndrome but no known risk factors for cardiovascular diseases.

-- Transitory ischemic attack (TIA).
-Similar to a stroke, a TIA usually lasts only a few minutes and causes no permanent damage.
+- Transient ischemic attack (TIA).
+Similar to a stroke, a transient ischemic attack (TIA) usually lasts only a few minutes and causes no permanent damage.

 - Rash.
-Some people develop a red rash with a lacy, net-like pattern (livedo reticularis).
+Some people develop a red rash with a lacy, net-like pattern.

 Less common signs and symptoms include: